Anaskherro/rotors_mpc_controller/README.md

 - `horizon_steps = 20`, `dt = 0.05 s`, `iter_max = 600`, `regularization = 7e-3`.
 - Position weights `[10, 10, 8]`, velocity weights `[1, 1, 0.2]`, quaternion weights `[3.2 × 4]`, rate weights `[1.4, 1.4, 0.4]`.
 - Control penalty `1.75` per rotor and terminal weights `[5, 5, 3, 2, 2, 2, 12, 12, 12, 18.5, 2, 2, 1.8]`.
-- Thrust window `[4, 20]` N per motor; the default reference holds the vehicle at `(0, 0, 1)` with zero velocity.
+- Thrust window `[0, 20]` N per motor; the default reference holds the vehicle at `(0, 0, 2.5)` with zero velocity.
-- Trajectory defaults: 1.5 m radius circular path sampled at 20 Hz.
+- Trajectory defaults: 1 m radius, 1 m altitude circular path centred at `(1, 1)` and sampled at 50 Hz.
 Adjust `start_position_tolerance` to control how close the preparation stage must get before you start tracking.

+`reference.trajectory` accepts two execution profiles:

+- `profile: stop` (default on old deployments) accelerates, coasts, then brakes back to a hover.
+Use `revolutions` to decide how many loops should be generated, and set `loop: true` if you want the controller to repeat the precomputed path.
+- `profile: continuous` keeps the vehicle at constant speed and returns to the first point with matched velocity, producing seamless laps when `loop: true`. `revolutions` still controls how many samples are generated in the buffer.

+Additional knobs: `clockwise` chooses rotation direction, `center` offsets the circle, `yaw_mode` selects between tangent-following and fixed yaw, and `yaw_constant`/`yaw_offset` fine-tune the desired heading.

 Changes take effect immediately when adjusted through `rqt_reconfigure`.
 For YAML edits, the node rebuilds the solver during startup using the updated values.